ogrisel/corpusmaker/README.md

 Clojure utilities to build training corpora for machine learning / NLP out of public Wikipedia and DBpedia dumps.

+## Project status

+This project is alpha / experimental code.
+Features are implemented when needed.
+Expects bugs and not implemented exceptions.

 ## Building from source

 Get the latest version of leiningen to build from the sources: